PabloG-Dev/runitctl/README.md

 - Provides a `--help` option for quick reference

 ## Installation
-Clone the repository and install the script:
+Clone the repository and run the script:

 ```bash
 git clone https://github.com/yourusername/runitctl.git